temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 2022-11-22T04:38:13.751Z [INFO] Worker state changed { state: 'RUNNING' }
 ```

-In the output, you will see an object listing the worker options and their values, as well as timestamps from nodemon describing which programs have been invoked and when the Worker in running.
-Because the project runs `ts-node src/worker.ts` with [nodemon](https://nodemon.io/) so that when a change is made to the code, nodemon will automatically reload the worker.
+In the output, you will see an object listing the Worker options and their values, as well as timestamps from nodemon describing which programs have been invoked and when the Worker in running.
+Because the project runs `ts-node src/worker.ts` with [nodemon](https://nodemon.io/) so that when a change is made to the code, nodemon will automatically reload the Worker.

-Now that you have your Worker running, it's time for you to start a Workflow execution.
+Now that you have your Worker running, it's time for you to start a Workflow Execution.

 ## Configure a Workflow Execution